hyperknot/openfreemap/website/text.md

-# OpenFreeMap

 ## What is OpenFreeMap?

-OpenFreeMap is an open and free OpenStreetMap tile hosting service.
+OpenFreeMap allows you to display custom maps on your website and apps.

-It's truly free: there are no limits on the number of map views or requests you can make, nor on how you use your map.
+It's truly **free**: there are no limits on the number of map views or requests you can make, nor on how you use your map.
 There is no registration page, user database, API keys, or cookies.

-It's truly open-source: everything, including the full production setup, is on GitHub.
+It's truly **open-source**: everything, including the full production setup, is on [GitHub](https://github.com/hyperknot/openfreemap).
+Map data is from OpenStreetMap.

-## Why is this important?

-OpenStreetMap is one of the most significant collective projects in history.
-More than 2 million users have contributed to it over 19 years; 3 million edits are made each day.

-Unfortunately, when you want to use the map on your website or app, you need to look for a commercial map tile provider and hope your site doesn't become too popular.
-Otherwise, you might end up with a $10,000 bill in a single day, as Hoodmaps did [\*](https://twitter.com/levelsio/status/1730659933232730443).

-You can try self-hosting, but it requires a big server and a lot of time to get it right.

 ## Who is behind this project?